theakashkumar22/Data-Analytics-Portfolio/04-business-case-study/README.md

 # Superstore Inventory Optimization Case Study

-This project analyzes the Superstore dataset to optimize inventory, tailored for a Trainee Analyst role at MathCo.
+This project analyzes the Superstore dataset to optimize inventory.

 ## Objective
 Identify high- and low-performing product categories/sub-categories to recommend inventory adjustments using Python and LaTeX.